chrultrabook/docs/docs/altos.md

 **macOS**

 Pros:
-* Experience is near identical to a MacBook
+* OS experience is near identical to a Mac

 Cons:
 * Battery life is subpar